i-adarsh/terraform-gcp/README.txt

-dunnHumby Hiring Challenge (DevOps Engineer)
+devops Hiring Challenge (DevOps Engineer)
 =======================================================================

 As mentioned in the Challenge, I have created the same infrastructure deployment, that will perform all the tasks mentioned in the Challenge.